 D. Project Future Demand for Critical Healthcare Resource Requirements

-When directed by FEMA and under FEMA’s supervision, members will share information with FEMA to the extent necessary to project the future demand for Critical Healthcare Resources for the lifecycle of the Pandemic.
+When directed by FEMA and under FEMA’s supervision, members will share information with FEMA to the extent necessary to project the future demand for Critical Healthcare Resources for the anticipated lifecycle of the Pandemic.

 E. Manufacture of Critical Healthcare Resources

-When directed by FEMA and under FEMA’s supervision, members will cooperate to the fullest extent possible in executing a collaborative manufacturing strategy to more efficiently make use of limited resources for key manufacturing lines of effort for Critical Healthcare Resources.
+When directed by FEMA and under FEMA’s supervision, members will diligently cooperate in executing a collaborative manufacturing strategy to more efficiently make use of limited resources for key manufacturing lines of effort for Critical Healthcare Resources.
 This includes sharing and potentially pooling common storage, logistics, transportation and other operational capabilities necessary to reduce redundant operations and to maximize the timely manufacture of Critical Healthcare Resources.

 10